Code-Institute-Submissions/dkeddie-MS2/README.md

 In the future, I will give consideration to implementing the following features to enhance the user experience and functionality of the site:-

-* **Weather Tiles - Celsius / Farenheight:** Option to switch between celsius and farenheit.
+* **Weather Tiles - Celsius / Farhenheight:** Option to switch between Celsius and Farhenheit.
 * **Map Tile - Current Location and Travel Time:** On-click, the tile will enlarge to show Current Location and Destination, and estimated travel time to the destination.
 * **Flight Price Tile - Currency selection:** Option to switch between currencies.
 * **Flight Price Tile - Improve functionality to deliver prices:** With further refinement, and possibly use of the full Skyscanner API (currently only accessed through RapidAPI), this could be improved.
 Steps to be explored:-